sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

   </div>
 </div>

 Figure \ref{fig:prob-mass-binom} shows the probability mass function that results with an unbiased coin ($\theta = 0.50$) and ten coin flips ($n = 10$).
 In looking across the probability values of obtaining each number of heads (x-axis), 5 heads is the most likely value, as indicated by the emboldened number on the x-axis and the bar above it with a darker blue color.
-As an aside, the R code below verifies the two conditions of probability mass functions for the current example (for a mathematical proof, see [Appendix A](#proof-pmf)).
+As an aside, the R code below (lines <a href="#66">66--70</a>) verifies the two conditions of probability mass functions for the current example (for a mathematical proof, see [Appendix A](#proof-pmf)).

 ```r
 #Condition 1: All probability values have nonnegative values.